DriveON: Emissions and safety inspection program

 Ministry of Transportation enforcement officers and police anywhere in Ontario are authorized to stop and inspect your vehicle if they believe, among other things, that:

-- emission control equipment has been tampered with or removed
+- emissions control equipment has been tampered with or removed

 Maintain your vehicle